Image-GS: Content-Adaptive Image Representation via 2D Gaussians: Evaluation

+\paragraph{Dataset} Existing datasets for image compression evaluation, such as Kodak and CLIC, emphasize natural images and are mostly low-resolution (below 2 megapixel).
+In contrast, image assets used in the latest graphics workflows often have much higher resolutions and feature more diverse content, including stylized images.
+To address this gap, we collected 45 RGB images spanning 5 categories, vector-style, photograph, digital art, anime, and painting, with 9 samples per category.
+Additionally, we collected 19 texture stacks, each containing 9 channels (diffuse color, normal map, ambient occlusion, roughness, and metalness), for texture compression evaluation.
+All images and textures\footnote{Images and textures were sourced from Adobe Stock and Poly Haven, respectively.} have a resolution of 2K$\times$2K.

-\paragraph{Evaluation metrics} We adopt 4 image quality metrics, PSNR, SSIM \cite{wang2004image}, LPIPS \cite{zhang2018unreasonable}, and FLIP \cite{andersson2020flip}, to evaluate the visual fidelity of \methodName and establish quantitative comparisons with baseline methods.
-We also report the parameter size of each representation and the corresponding bit rate in \textit{bpp} (bits per pixel) to evaluate their memory efficiency.
+\paragraph{Metrics} For image fidelity measurement, we use PSNR, MS-SSIM \cite{wang2003multiscale}, LPIPS \cite{zhang2018unreasonable}, and FLIP \cite{andersson2020flip}.
+For experiments on textures, we omit LPIPS and FLIP, as they are specifically designed for natural images.
+We also report the model size (in kilobytes, KB) and bitrate (in bits per pixel, bpp, or bits per pixel per channel, bppc) to assess memory efficiency.

-\paragraph{Implementation} The only trainable parameters in \methodName are the Gaussian parameters in \Cref{eq:2dgs-params}.
-By mapping image domains to $[0,1]^{2}$ grids, \methodName works for target images of any aspect ratio and resolution.
-At initialization, the Gaussian positions $\gsMean$ and colors $\gsColor$ are populated by sampling pixel coordinates based on \Cref{eq:initialization-sampling}.
-Their scaling vectors $\gsScaleVector$ and rotation angles $\gsRotAngle$ are set to $2/\max(H,W)$ and $0$, respectively.
-We adopt the Adam optimizer \cite{kingma2015adam} to iteratively update these parameters for 50K iterations.
-The learning rates for $(\gsMean, \gsColor, \gsScaleVector, \gsRotAngle)$ start at $($2$e$-4, 2$e$-3, 1$e$-3, 1$e$-3$)$ and decay by 10 (only once) if no improvement (PSNR and SSIM are computed every 1K iterations) has been made for 3 consecutive measurements.
-During each iteration, 10K pixel locations $\mathcal{P}$ are sampled based on \Cref{eq:optimization-sampling} to evaluate the loss function:

-During training, we progressively allocate additional Gaussians to image regions with high fitting errors based on \Cref{eq:progressive-sampling}.
-For a budget of $\gsNum$ Gaussians, we initialize training with $\gsNum/2$ Gaussians and optimize for 10K iterations. $\gsNum/8$ additional Gaussians are added every 5K iterations until the budget runs out.
-We implement \methodName in PyTorch \cite{paszke2019pytorch} and use half-precision floating-point numbers (float16) for all parameters.